top

 In addition to the real IP, it may expose browsing history, accessed domain names, and geographic location, increasing the risk of tracking or attacks.

-Not all, but many free or improperly configured VPNs are prone to leaks.
-Using a professional VPN combined with DNS leak testing significantly reduces risk.
+Not all, but many free or improperly configured are prone to leaks.
+Using a professional combined with DNS leak testing significantly reduces risk.

 3. How often should DNS leak testing be performed?